 In addition, it is the ryokan that many high-profile writers and great historical figures in the past loved!

 Thanks to the renovations completed in the past, Kusatsu Onsen Boun now has a modern look while retaining many of the old-fashioned elements from the last.
-So if you would like to spend a night somewhere filled with Japanese elements but also would want to enjoy the convenience of the modern lifestyle, consider booking a room with Kusatsu Onsen Boun!
+So if you would like to spend a night somewhere filled with Japanese elements but also want to enjoy the convenience of the modern lifestyle, consider booking a room with Kusatsu Onsen Boun!

 ☛ Reserve as early as possible as the ryokan is very popular.